Twitter vs. Facebook: Which Is Best for Your Business?

 - win over as many leads as you can on a tight budget?

-Once you’ve gotten clarity on what your social media marketing goals actually are, you can then start to examine in depth which platform is best for reaching your goals.
+Once you’re clear on your social media marketing goals, you can start to examine in depth which platform will help you reach them.

 2. Go Where Your People Are

 A really important question to consider is how old your target demographic is.
-If your ideal customer falls between the ages of 18 to 29, there’s a good chance that they’re spending more time on Twitter than on Facebook.
+If your ideal customer falls between the ages of 18 to 29, they’re likely spending more time on Twitter.

 On the other hand, if you’re trying to reach an audience of Baby Boomers, Facebook is probably where you’ll want to go.

 At the same time, you don’t want to make a decision based only on general trends or assumptions.
-You’ll need to do some research on your target audience to find out which platform they prefer, and what kind of content appeals to them the most.
+You’ll need to research your target audience to find out which platform they prefer, and what kind of content appeals to them.

 There are lots of options for conducting this research, especially if you’re already on one or both of these platforms.